pl4u/FlyingDB/README.md

 	python flyingdb.py sqliteDBFile prefix

 The python script generates Android Java code in the generated\android directory and IOS code in the generated\ios directory.
 The Android database helper class files are DatabaseAdapter.java and DatabaseHelper.java.
 The IOS database adapter class files are DatabaseAdapter.h and DatabaseAdapter.m.

-Using the Generated Code for Android
+<h2>Using the Generated Code for Android</h2>

 An example of using the generated code can be found in the accompanying FlyingDBExample Eclipse project.
 To add to an existing project, create a new package called com.flyingboba.flyingdb and copy your files into it.

 DatabaseAdapter.java